Self-catering holiday cottages in Hayle

 FOOD AND DRINK

 Hayle has a fabulous collection of enviable eateries on its doorstep including Lula's Beach Shack, Feed Cage, Sunset Surf Cafe, The Rockpool and Salt Kitchen Bar.
-Jump in the car and head a little further afield to St Ives and Carbis Bay to find Porthminster Kitchen, Sands Kitchen and the popular Porthminster Cafe.
+During your self catering holiday in Hayle, why not jump in the car and head a little further afield to St Ives and Carbis Bay to find Porthminster Kitchen, Sands Kitchen and the popular Porthminster Cafe?